typesense/typesense-website/docs-site/content/guide/docsearch.md

 }
 ```

 The headers you specify will be applied to all outgoing requests made by the scraper.
-You can override built-in headers if needed, though care should be taken when doing so to ensure the scraper continues to function properly.

 #### Authentication